-EASTON, Pennsylvania — A man already charged in a shootout at an eastern Pennsylvania social club that killed a woman and injured five other people is now accused of having tried to hire an inmate to kill witnesses in the case.
+EASTON, Pennsylvania — An eastern Pennsylvania jury has cleared one defendant and convicted another only on lesser charges in a shootout at an eastern Pennsylvania social club that killed a woman and injured five other people.

-Thirty-four-year-old Rene Figueroa of Allentown is charged in Northampton County in the December 2012 slaying of 23-year-old Yolanda Morales outside the Puerto Rican Beneficial Society in Bethlehem.
+Both were charged in the December 2012 slaying of 23-year-old Yolanda Morales outside the Puerto Rican Beneficial Society in Bethlehem.

 Figueroa still faces allegations that he solicited a prison inmate to kill witnesses in the trial.